-Ms. Curious wants to see her generated layer, the background map, the labels for the municipalities for her region of interest and the ski resorts in one single map.
+Ms. Curious wants to see her generated layer, the background map, the name labels for the municipalities and the ski resorts in one single map.

 She activates the following layers: Av_power_dens_50, LAU - Labels (Political-Geographical Boundaries -> Administrative Units) and Ski Resorts (Ski Resorts -> Open Ski Map) -by clicking on the layer name.